 Once you enter from the grand front of the station you walk through the station to the back to get to the platforms.
 There are 12 platforms at Hua Lamphong and it is a good idea to ask one of the very helpful train staff to point you in the direction.
 Have your tickets at hand to show them.
 You need to get the right carriage as well.
-There are also electronic display boards with final destination, departure time and train number in English.
+There are also electronic display boards with final destinations, departure times and train numbers in English.
 I found the right train very easily, despite the two bottles of Singha beer I had drunk very quickly just before.

 Differences Between European and Thai Trains

 There are a few things to understand about Thai trains that are a bit different to European or North American trains:

 - There are a number of different types of train with very different facilities.
 Most inter city trains (but not all) have 3 classes.
 Seats in 2nd and 1st class are transformed into beds at night.
 The exception to this rule are ‘sprinter’ trains where all seats are 2nd class and do not fold into beds at night,

 - Most have a restaurant car but since the incident in 2014 they serve no alcohol.
 You can bring your own purchased from the 7Eleven on the road in front of the station, but do it secretly because if the police or train guards see you (and they enforce this rule) they will at best take the alcohol away from you and possibly issue a fine.